What is FPIES?

 Food protein-induced enterocolitis syndrome (FPIES) is a rare food allergy.
-It affects mostly children and infants.
+It affects mostly young children and infants.
 This allergy occurs in the gastrointestinal (GI) tract.
-It causes chronic, often severe vomiting and diarrhea.
+It causes recurring or sometimes chronic — but often severe — vomiting and diarrhea.

 The reaction typically begins after the infant or child consumes dairy or soy foods.
 The allergy may also appear when the infant begins eating solid foods for the first time.

 Unlike other food allergies, an FPIES reaction is contained to the GI tract.
-The symptoms of a reaction may take several hours to appear.
-The delay in symptoms may make it harder to diagnose the allergy.
+The signs of a reaction may take several hours to appear.
+This delay may make it harder to diagnose the allergy.

 Symptoms of FPIES may also be confused with gas, acid reflux, or a stomach bug.
-The symptoms return after each exposure to the food allergen, so it’s the chronic and repetitive nature of FPIES that ultimately distinguishes it from a brief episode of tummy trouble.
-The symptoms of FPIES include:
+The symptoms return after each exposure to the food allergen, so it’s the chronic and repetitive nature of FPIES and the association with one particular food that ultimately distinguishes it from a brief episode of tummy trouble.
+The signs and symptoms of FPIES include:

 - changes in blood pressure

 - body temperature fluctuations

 A child with a diagnosis of failure to thrive may have delays in many milestones, including:

 - height, weight, and head circumference

 - physical skills, including rolling over, sitting, standing, and walking